lucav76/Fibry/README.md

 A Distributed Actor System
 ===
 Fibry 2.X is a Distributed Actor System, meaning that it can use multiple machines to run your actors.
-This feature is quite limited at the moment.
+This feature limited at the moment.
 Fibry provides a simple, generic, support to contact (named) actors running on other machines.
 It is based on two principles:
 - RemoteActorChannel: an interface to send messages to named actors running on remote machines; these actors can return a value.
 - RemoteActorChannelSendOnly: an interface to send messages to named actors running on remote machines; these actors cannot return any value (e.g. queues).
 - ChannelSerializer / ChannelDeserializer / ChannelSerDeser: interfaces used for serialization and deserialization of messages
+In addition, Fibry provides a generic mechanism for **actors discovery**, though the only implementation provided is based on UDP multicast, and it is therefore only usable for machines in the same network.

 To make it more useful, Fibry provides an implementation:
 - HttpChannel: implements a channel using HTTP (and you can add your flavour of authentication)